romenrg/romenrg.github.com/source/_posts/2020-12-30-software-projects-vs-software-products.markdown

 --------------------------------------- | ----------------------------------------- | ---------------------------------------------------------- |
 _Duration_                              | Fixed.
 Limited (e.g. _X_ months).           | Unknown.
 Depending on market (from _X_ weeks to _Y_ decades).
 _Scope_                                 | Supposedly known and fixed.               | Unknown.
 Constant learning and adaptation is assumed.
-_Costs_                                 | Supposedly known and fixed.               | “Pay as we go”, i.e. weekly / monthly / yearly (e.g. salaries)
+_Costs_                                 | Supposedly known and fixed.               | “Pay as we go”, i.e. weekly / monthly / yearly (e.g. salaries).
 _Technical quality_                     | Not rewarded; thus, not prioritized.
 Projects are seen as one-off efforts, so maintainability is not valued. | Critical.
 Product development is a continuum.
-Technical excellence is key to keep up the product’s iterative and incremental evolution
+Technical excellence is key to keep up the product’s iterative and incremental evolution.
 _Key mindset aspects_                   | Fixed mindset.
 “We know what we have to build”.
 So, “just do it”.
 Don’t question things. | Learning mindset.
 “We are constantly learning and adapting”.
 Data-driven.
 Question decisions constantly.
 _Key engineering skills_                | Framework-specific knowledge. <br/><br/> Everything is fixed, from features to technologies.
 "We just need to write the code as quickly as possible". | [Evergreen development skills](https://github.com/romenrg/evergreen-skills-developers). <br/><br/> Everything may change, from features to technology.
 "We need to learn and adapt constantly".
 "We apply technical best practices".
 "Teamwork, mentoring and collaboration are key".